vdailly/SQL-Server-Always-Encrypted-Key-Store-Generic-Provider/Issue1.md

 }
 ```

 The main issue in this code is the default statement.
 Only an error is returned whenever you attempt to access a custom provider.
-Normally the code should behave as in the the "AZURE_KEY_VAULT" statement.
+Normally the code should behave as in the "AZURE_KEY_VAULT" statement.

 With the original code, it is impossible to achieve Always Encrypted configuration with PowerShell and a custom/generic provider.
 It may be possible with a full C# or Java, but all the documentation use PowerShell.